Project management without per-seat fees

 Overview

-Per-seat pricing punishes growth.
-Every new engineer, contractor, designer, or QA stakeholder adds to the bill — so teams ration seats, share logins, or skip inviting the people who need visibility on the plan.
-The tool meant to coordinate the team becomes a line item you optimize instead of a graph everyone shares.
+Per-seat pricing penalizes growth.
+Every new engineer, contractor, designer, or QA stakeholder adds to the bill, so teams limit seats or leave out people who need visibility.
+The planning tool becomes a cost to manage instead of a map everyone can see.

 Ravel charges per workspace, not per person.
-One subscription covers unlimited team members with core AI planning capabilities — decomposition, dependency graph, GitHub-backed progress, and owner email notifications.
+One subscription includes unlimited team members, AI project breakdowns, dependency maps, GitHub-based progress, and owner email notifications.
 See our Pricing page for the current plan, 14-day trial, and refund terms.

 The per-seat growth tax

-- Annual contracts offer discounts — but lock you in before the team size stabilizes.
+- Annual contracts offer discounts.
+But they lock you in before the team size stabilizes.

-- Feature tiers gate AI or automation behind higher per-seat plans — the bill scales with both headcount and capability.
+- Higher tiers often gate AI or automation, so the bill grows with both headcount and the features you need.

-The result: teams under-invite collaborators, maintain shadow spreadsheets for people without seats, or delay adopting a PM tool until "we're big enough to afford it."
+Teams end up under-inviting collaborators, maintaining shadow spreadsheets for people without seats, or putting off a PM tool until "we're big enough to afford it."
 Planning quality suffers either way.

 Per-seat vs workspace